quixio/quix-docs/docs/platform/tutorials/currency-alerting/currency-alerting.md

     | `thresholdValue` | The price in USD that you'd like to get alerted about.
 For example, on the day that this tutorial was written, BTC was hovering around $16,300 so we entered `16300`.
 This increases the likelihood that some alerts are generated soon after deploying (otherwise it's hard to tell if it's working). |
     | `msecs_before_recheck` | Enter the minimum delay in milliseconds between alerts.
 The default is 300 milliseconds (5 minutes), as this prevents numerous alerts when the price hovers around the threshold. |

-5. Click `Save as project`.
+5. Click `Save as Application`.

-      You now have a copy of the Threshold Alert sample in your workspace.
+      You now have a copy of the Threshold Alert sample in your environment.

 6. Click the `Deploy` button.